DougSalt/gpg/paper/paper.md

 an existing, programmatic libraries, created for specifically for the purposes of encryption/decryption.
 Such libraries are indeed proven, but usually lack the user-friendly encryption tools required to do the initial encryption.
-Such tools although usually trivial to create crucially, still have to be developed, and moreover, documented.
+Such tools although usually trivial to create, crucially, still have to be developed and moreover, documented.
 Such requirements contain the possibility of the introduction of bugs.
 Additionally the use of such libraries requires the constant updating of the plug-in software, each time the library is updated -